Anti-Bribery for Sales · Module 2 of 2

 Sam Holt

-No tickets, no roundtable, no gift card.
+No tickets, no roundtable, no gift.
 The proposal closes the bid.
-I'll lead a tighter technical narrative and offer Diana a half-day site visit at the test rig the week after submission, on the books.
-Naomi writes the file note today: rugby idea raised, considered, refused, with reasons.
+Tighter technical narrative, half-day site visit at the test rig the week after submission, on the books.
+Naomi files the note today: rugby raised, considered, refused, with reasons.

 Iona Whitfield

-If we lose this and Calthorpe took her to the rugby, you understand what I'll be hearing in the post-mortem.
+If we lose and Calthorpe took her to the rugby, you know what I'll hear in the post-mortem.

 Sam Holt

-If we lose Linsel because Diana scored a hosted box higher than a £2.8M technical proposal, that's a procurement we never held in the first place.
+If we lose because Diana scored a hosted box over a £2.8M technical proposal, that's a procurement we never held.
 The cost of finding out is ten days.
 The cost of not finding out is on a register the SFO can subpoena.

 Iona Whitfield

 Naomi, file the note.
-Sam, send me the technical narrative draft tonight.
+Sam, technical draft tonight.

 Portrait of Naomi Aldridge